Skip to main content

 The bottom line

 Amoxicillin is a penicillin antibiotic available in the form of capsules, tablets, and liquid solutions.
-According to medical experts, you can preserve the quality of amoxicillin by storing the liquid form in the refrigerator for up to 14 days and keeping capsules and tablets at room temperature for up to 2 years.
-If you have questions or concerns about amoxicillin or other antibiotics, please consult your healthcare provider or pharmacist for professional medical advice.
+According to medical experts, you can preserve the quality of amoxicillin by storing the liquid form in the refrigerator for up to 14 days and keeping capsules and tablets at room temperature for up to two years.
+If you have questions or concerns about amoxicillin or other antibiotics, please consult your healthcare provider or pharmacist for professional medical advice